 Adult Hospital and Clinic Volunteers

-Adult hospital volunteers (over age 18) make an ongoing commitment to support the hospital through acts of service.
+Adult hospital volunteers (18 and over) make an ongoing commitment to support the hospital through acts of service.
 Our hospital volunteers assist in more than 30 departments, offering support to staff, patients and families.

 Because extensive training is required to volunteer in a hospital, we consider applicants who meet certain requirements.
 All hospital volunteers must: